amitxv/PC-Tuning/docs/post-install.md

 ## Remove Bloatware Natively

-- Open CMD as administrator and enter the commands below to remove the chromium version of Microsoft Edge (if present) and OneDrive
+- Open CMD as administrator and enter the commands below

-    - Remove Microsoft Edge
+    - Remove Chromium Microsoft Edge (if present)

         ```bat
         if exist "C:\Program Files (x86)\Microsoft\Edge\Application" (for /f "delims=" %a in ('where /r "C:\Program Files (x86)\Microsoft\Edge\Application" *setup.exe*') do ("%a" --uninstall --system-level --verbose-logging --force-uninstall))